mcrowder65/solution-rendering-their-own-component-with-rtl/SCRIPT.md

 })
 ```

-Now you'll see that the test is actually failing, why is that?
-Maybe it's because Circle is expecting certain props to be provided but they weren't provided.
+Now you'll see that the test is actually failing because Circle is expecting certain props to be provided but they weren't provided.

 A way around this would be to include dimensions, and that will solve our problem.